shivbhanu/shivbhanusingh/README.md

-This website is based on the template from [HTML5 UP](https://html5up.net/).
+This website is based on a template from [HTML5 UP](https://html5up.net/).